 Many years ago, when I wanted to bake scones for the first time, she gave me her recipe.
 It was a very simple one.
 Following her instructions, I have never failed to make high risen scones ever since.
 I have tasted many sones at different occasions but I love Lorna’s scones the best.

-SR (Self Rising) Flour 3 cups
+Self-Raising Flour 3 cups

 Caster Sugar 1 tablespoon

 Cold Regular Butter 80g *Not the unsalted butter!

 Milk 1 cup *you might need extra 1-2 tablespoons